queenofdowntime/queenofdowntime.github.io/tutorials/git-and-github.md

 	that there is a new untracked file in your project.
 1. Run `git add hello` to track your program.
 1. Run `git status` again to verify that it is being tracked.
-1. Run `git commit -m "new 'hello' program - says Hello World!"` to commit your new project state.
+1. Run `git commit -m "new 'hello' program - says Hello World"` to commit your new project state.
 1. Run `git log` to see your growing project history.
 1. Finally we can run `git push` to send our code to the remote version.